10 – 15 inches

 Start by finding a good quality dog food that is specifically meant for your dog’s size, activity level, and age (such as this one).
 You can find additional information on the quantity of food and how often you should feed your dog on the back of the dog food bag.
 You can also speak to your veterinarian if you need any extra information about your dog’s health or weight.

 The Cockeranian is a very energetic dog that requires more exercise than you might expect for a dog of its size.
 You should expect to provide your dog with a minimum of 1 hour of exercise every day.
-Long walks or hikes as well as playing in the backyard, or if the weather is unpleasant, you can accomplish this with playtime indoors and shorter walks.
+Long walks or hikes, as well as playing in the backyard or, are all good ideas.

 Training the Cockeranian can be somewhat of a challenge due to their high energy and a streak of stubbornness.
 Lots of patience and consistent and firm training with positive reinforcements will go a long way, so you’ll end up with a well-adjusted family member.

 Both the Cocker Spaniel and the Pomeranian require a fair amount of grooming, and the Cockeranian will need a fair bit of brushing as well.
-Expect to carefully brush your Cockeranian at least 2 to 3 times a week and bathe her about 2 times a month with a good dog shampoo.
-You might need to consider taking her to the groomers once every 2 months.
+Expect to carefully brush your Cockeranian at least two to three times a week and bathe them about two times a month with a good dog shampoo.
+You might need to consider taking them to the groomers once every 2 months.

-The Cockeranian, as a mixed breed, will not be as likely to inherit the same health conditions as her purebred parents.
-But there aren’t any guarantees that she will not be free from these hereditary health issues, so being aware of the serious and minor conditions her parents might suffer from is essential.
+The Cockeranian, as a Pomeranian Spaniel mixed breed, will not be as likely to inherit the same health conditions as their purebred parents.
+But there aren’t any guarantees that they will not be free from these hereditary health issues, so being aware of the serious and minor conditions the parents might suffer from is essential.

 Your vet will check your dog’s ears, eyes, and skin and will need to run urinalysis and blood tests to ensure your dog is in good health.

-Your vet will need to give your Cockeranian a full physical exam and will pay special attention to her hips, elbows, and knees and will need to run cardiac, blood, and urinalysis tests.
+Your vet will need to give your Cockeranian a full physical exam and will pay special attention to their hips, elbows, and knees and will need to run cardiac, blood, and urinalysis tests.